-15 UNAMA defines the south-eastern region as comprising Ghazni, Khost, Paktya and Paktika provinces.
-Civilian casualties decreased by 39 per cent compared to 2015, when UNAMA documented 1,470 civilian casualties (514 deaths and 956 injured).
+&lt;sup>15 UNAMA defines the south-eastern region as comprising Ghazni, Khost, Paktya and Paktika provinces.
+Civilian casualties decreased by 39 per cent compared to 2015, when UNAMA documented1,470 civilian casualties (514 deaths and 956 injured).

-16 UNAMA defines the western region as Badghis, Farah, Ghor, and Herat provinces.
+&lt;sup>16 UNAMA defines the western region as Badghis, Farah, Ghor, and Herat provinces.
 It recorded a 19 per cent increase in civilian casualties compared to 2015 when UNAMA recorded 703 civilian casualties (288 deaths and 415 injured).

-17 UNAMA refers to Bamyan and Daikundi provinces as the central highlands region.
+&lt;sup>17 UNAMA refers to Bamyan and Daikundi provinces as the central highland region.
 Civilian casualties increased by 98 per cent compared to 2015 when UNAMA recorded 58 civilian casualties (30 deaths and 28 injured).

-Attribution of Responsibility
+Attribution of responsibility

-UNAMA attributed 61 per cent of civilian deaths and injuries to Anti-Government Elements, (mainly Taliban);18 24 per cent to Pro-Government Forces (20 per cent to Afghan national security forces, two per cent to pro-Government armed groups and two per cent to international military forces);19 and 10 per cent to ground engagements between Anti-Government Elements and Pro-Government Forces20 in which the civilian casualties could not be attributed to one specific party.
-The remaining five per cent of civilian casualties could not be attributed to any party21 and resulted mainly from explosive remnants of war.22
+UNAMA attributed 61 per cent of civilian deaths and injuries to Anti-Government Elements, (mainly Taliban); 24 per cent to Pro-Government Forces (20 per cent to Afghan national security forces, two per cent to pro-Government armed groups and two per cent to international military forces); and 10 per cent to ground engagements between Anti-Government Elements and Pro-Government Forces in which the civilian casualties could not be attributed to one specific party.
+The remaining five per cent of civilian casualties could not be attributed to any party and resulted mainly from explosive remnants of war.

-18Anti-Government Elements encompass all individuals and armed groups involved in armed conflict with or armed opposition against the Government of Afghanistan and/or international military forces.
-They include those who identify as 'Taliban' as well as individuals and non-State organized armed groups taking a direct part in hostilities and assuming a variety of labels including the Haqqani Network, Islamic Movement of Uzbekistan, Islamic Jihad Union, Lashkari Tayyiba, Jaysh Muhammed, groups that identify as "Daesh"/Islamic State Khorasan Province and other militia and armed groups pursuing political, ideological or economic objectives including armed criminal groups directly engaged in hostile acts on behalf of a party to the conflict.
-19 The term "Pro-Government Forces" includes the Afghan Government's national security forces and other forces and groups that act in military or paramilitary counter-insurgency operations and are directly or indirectly under the control of the Government of Afghanistan.
-These forces include, but are not limited to, the Afghan National Army (ANA), Afghan National Police (ANP), Afghan National Border Police, National Directorate of Security and Afghan Local Police - which operate under Government legal structures - and pro-Government structures.
-This term also includes international military forces and other forcing intelligence and security forces.
+&lt;sup>18Anti-Government Elements encompass all individuals and armed groups involved in armed conflict with or armed opposition against the Government of Afghanistan and/or international military forces.
+They include those who identify as "Taliban' as well as individuals and non-State organized armed groups taking a direct part in hostilities and assuming a variety of labels including the Haqqani Network, Islamic Movement of Uzbekistan, Islamic Jihad Union, Lashkari Tayyiba, Jaysh Muhammed, groups that identify as "Daesh"/Islamic State Khorasan Province and other militia and armed groups pursuing political, ideological or economic objectives including armed criminal groups directly engaged in hostile acts on behalf of a party to the conflict.
+The term "Pro-Government Forces" includes the Afghan Government's national security forces and other forces and groups that act in military or paramilitary counter-insurgency operations and are directly or indirectly under the control of the Government of Afghanistan.
+These forces include, but are not limited to, the Afghan National Army (ANA), Afghan National Police (ANP), Afghan National Border Police, National Directorate of Security and Afghan Local Police - which operate under Government legal structures - and pro-Government armed groups and militias that have no basis in Afghan law and do not operate under formal Government structures.
+This term also includes international military forces and other foreign intelligence and security forces.
 See the glossary section for further details.

-20 Of the total of 1,773 civilian casualties (482 deaths and 1,291 injured) attributed to Pro-Government Forces during ground engagements, UNAMA attributed 899 civilian casualties (254 deaths and 645 injured) to Afghan National Army; 135 civilian casualties (42 deaths and 93 injured) to Afghan National Police; and 103 civilian casualties (18 deaths and 85 injured) to pro-Government armed groups.
+&lt;sup>20 Of the total of 1,773 civilian casualties (482 deaths and 1,291 injured) attributed to Pro-Government Forces during ground engagements, UNAMA attributed 899 civilian casualties (254 deaths and 645 injured) to Afghan National Army; 135 civilian casualties (42 deaths and 93 injured) to Afghan National Police; and 103 civilian casualties (18 deaths and 85 injured) to pro-Government armed groups.
 These figures also include two incidents of ground engagements attributed to International Military Forces that resulted in seven civilian casualties (seven deaths).

-21 UNAMA attributed less than one quarter of one per cent to cross-border shelling from Pakistan into Afghanistan - 17 civilian casualties (six deaths and 11 injured)
+&lt;sup>21 UNAMA attributed less than one quarter of one per cent to cross-border shelling from Pakistan into Afghanistan - 17 civilian casualties (six deaths and 11 injured)

-22 "Explosive remnants of war" refers to unexploded ordnance (UXO) and abandoned explosive ordnance (AXO).
+&lt;sup>22 "Explosive remnants of war" refers to unexploded ordnance (UXO) and abandoned explosive ordnance (AXO).